pedrodamas0803/mechtest_ufmg/README.md

 # mechtest_ufmg: Mechanical Testing Analysis

 This library is being developed to assist the students of the course of Mechanical and microstructural characterization of metals.
-Its content is prepared to guide throughout the lectures and to help the students in the studying process.
+Its content is prepared to guide throughout the lectures and to help the students in the learning process.

 The course is offered as an elective discipline for the Metallurgical and Materials Engineering students, and is taught at the School of Engineering of the Federal University of Minas Gerais.